 Black CAP is a responsive and sustainable organization led by an empowered Board.
 Our Board fosters an environment where leadership is mentored.
-Black CAP is recruiting two (2) new Board members who can support the development of the organization and to lead the implementation of our 2012-2016 Strategic Plan.
+Black CAP is recruiting four (4) new Board members who can support the development of the organization.
 Board members are also asked to commit to a three-year term and are required to attend monthly Board meetings and at least one additional meeting per month.
 Board members are also expected to support agency fundraising and promote our work.

 We are seeking Board members who are engaged in Toronto’s African, Caribbean and Black communities.
 Black CAP’s Board is also highly committed to recruiting PHAs (people living with HIV/AIDS) to lead the development of the organization and we strongly encourage PHAs to consider this opportunity.
 This year we are also focused on ensuring that the Board is balanced in relation to gender, gender identity, HIV status and age.
-We are also seeking members with knowledge of the impact of HIV in Toronto’s Black communities and some of the following skills/knowledge related to fundraising, marketing and communications, governance and organizational development.
+We are also seeking members with knowledge of the impact of HIV in Toronto’s Black communities and skills/knowledge related to marketing and communications.

-If you are interested, please download the information package here.
-Completed applications must be returned by 5:00 pm on Friday, May 20th, 2016.
-If you have any questions please email or call Shannon Ryan for more information at 416-977-9955, ext.
-227 or by email at email@example.com
+If you are interested in applying, please click here to download the application.
+Completed applications must be returned by 5:00 pm on Friday, October 26, 2018.
+If you have any questions please email Andrew Campbell at firstname.lastname@example.org